5 stars

 Q: What are typical operational costs for Alberta farms?

-A: Large grain operations cost $200-600 per acre annually (inputs, equipment, labor).
-Cattle operations require $800-1,200 per head for feed costs alone.
-Intensive operations like greenhouses can cost $5,000-15,000 per acre with labor representing 40-60% of production costs.
-Land ownership costs include taxes, insurance ($20-80 per acre), plus equipment maintenance and depreciation.
+A: Large grain operations cost $200-600 per acre annually (inputs, equipment, labour).
+Cattle operations require $800-$1,200 per head for feed costs alone.
+Intensive operations, such as greenhouses, can cost $5,000-$15,000 per acre, with labour representing 40-60% of production costs.
+Land ownership costs include taxes, insurance ($20-$80 per acre), as well as equipment maintenance and depreciation.

 Q: Which regions offer the best value for farm investment?